Senior master sergeant: United States

 Senior master sergeant (abbreviated SMSgt) is the second-highest enlisted rank (pay grade E-8) in the United States Air Force and United States Space Force, just above master sergeant and below chief master sergeant, and is a senior non-commissioned officer (SNCO).

 According to Air Force Instruction 36-2618, The Enlisted Force Structure:

 SMSgts are key, experienced, operational leaders, skilled at merging their personnel's talents, skills, and resources with other teams' functions to most effectively accomplish the mission.
 SMSgts continue to develop their leadership and management skills in preparation for expanded responsibilities and higher leadership positions.
 SMSgts normally operate at the operational level of leadership.

 Promotion to senior master sergeant is the most difficult enlisted promotion to attain in the Air Force and Space Force.
-It is the second enlisted grade in which results of a central promotion board is the only factor in selection for promotion.
-Usually, less than ten percent of eligible master sergeants are selected for promotion to senior master sergeant in most years.
+It is the second enlisted grade in which results of a central promotion board are the only factor in selection for promotion.
+Usually, fewer than ten percent of eligible master sergeants are selected for promotion to senior master sergeant in most years.
 Selectees typically have vast technical and leadership experience gained from a broad variety of assignments at both line and staff functions during their careers.
 Additionally, the successful candidate typically has completed an associate or bachelor's degree in their Air Force and Space Force specialty as well as the Senior Non-commissioned Officer Correspondence Course, and has had his or her latest performance report endorsed by a senior rater, usually a colonel or brigadier general.

 in preparation for promotion to the rank of chief master sergeant, senior master sergeants typically assume superintendent duties, overseeing enlisted members' efforts to accomplish a major segment of a unit's mission.
 They are expected to serve as mentors for non-commissioned and junior commissioned officers.

 U.S. Air Force senior master sergeant insignia serving as first sergeant.

 Public Law 107-107, the "National Defense Authorization Act", establishes senior enlisted strength levels for all branches of the United States Armed Forces.
 Currently, only 2.5 percent of the Air Force's total active duty enlisted strength may hold this rank.

 Senior master sergeants are sometimes referred to by the nickname of "Senior."
 In the past, this was a casual nickname that was inappropriate in formal situations.
 However, on 12 July 2018, new Air Force regulations were issued that made "Senior" one of the official terms of address for senior master sergeants, in addition to the pre-existing "Senior Master Sergeant" and "Sergeant" addresses.

 Senior master sergeants in the first sergeant special duty serve as first sergeants of larger units than those employing master sergeants as first sergeants.
 These first sergeants (pay grades E-7 to E-9) are referred to officially as "First Sergeant" (regardless of their pay grade), and unofficially as "First Shirt" or simply "Shirt".